layeghy/SCOR/README.md

 these files are only samples to tell the readers how to develop their own example topologies and use the implemented models.

- SCOR accesses the _network services_ via the SCD controller.
-As such, SCOR needs a controller specific module, **SCOR Specific Controller Module (SCCM)**, that should be implemented for each controller separately.
+ SCOR accesses the _network services_ via the SDN controller.
+As such, it needs a controller specific module, **SCOR Specific Controller Module (SCCM)**, that should be implemented for each controller separately.
- However, it is done once, and all the up coming QoS routing algorithms modelled in that controller in SCOR can use the implemented SCCM for that controller.
+ However, it is done only once, and all the up coming QoS routing algorithms modelled in that controller, in SCOR, can use the implemented SCCM for that controller.
-The `SCCM [Java]` folder provides the **SCCM** implementation for the **ONOS** SDN controller.
+The `SCCM [ONOS]` folder provides the **SCCM** implementation for the **ONOS** SDN controller.
 It consists of 3 files that constitute the source code for an app in ONOS.
 The methodology of developing apps in ONOS can be followed via its website.